Appendix G. Registered Education Savings Plan provider user guide – Understanding repayments

 Are there any conditions that have not been satisfied for the eligible transfer of all incentives?

 Prior to the transfer, the promoter may also repay only the incentives that would otherwise result in an ineligible transfer.
-To do so, he will use repayment reason "04", and then transfer all remaining assets in an eligible transfer.
+To do so, they will use repayment reason "04", and then transfer all remaining assets in an eligible transfer.

 Are there pending applications for incentives in the relinquishing RESP?

 If the answer to this question is yes, the promoter of the relinquishing RESP will need to proceed with another transfer after the initial one.
-The relinquishing promoter will transfer any pending applications of incentives paid to the original RESP that he receives after the transfer of the funds.
+The relinquishing promoter will transfer any pending applications of incentives paid to the original RESP that they receive after the transfer of the funds.
 Promoters must submit new transfer‑out transactions (400‑23) and transfer‑in transactions (400‑19) to the CESP system to report these subsequent transfer amounts.
 Relinquishing promoters must also send amended transfer forms to the receiving promoters to indicate any subsequent transfer of funds.

 Has the subscriber made a request to terminate the RESP after the completion of a full transfer?